Published: 2026-05-04

 Zero Trust Architecture

 The Five Eyes guidance consistently frames its requirements as extensions of zero trust architecture rather than alternatives to it [1].
 This framing is operationally important because it means organizations that have already invested in zero trust program development can extend those programs to cover agentic AI rather than building parallel governance structures.
-The zero trust principles of never-trust-always-verify, explicit verification, least-privilege access, and assume-breach apply to agentic AI deployments, though their implementation requires adaptation to autonomous, non-human actors operating at machine speed.
+The zero trust principles of never-trust-always-verify, explicit verification, least-privilege access, and assume-breach apply directly and without modification to agentic AI deployments.

 The Governance Imperative